freeipa/freeipa.github.io/_sources/page/Howto/Migration.rst

 like with any other LDAP based identity management server.
-You just need to make sure that FreeIPA Kerberos related attributes are not migrated as they need to be generated again by the new FreeIPA server and it's new `Kerberos <Kerberos>`__ settings or keys.
+You just need to make sure that FreeIPA Kerberos related attributes are not migrated as they need to be generated again by the new FreeIPA server and it's new `Kerberos <https://www.freeipa.org/page/Kerberos>`__ settings or keys.
 The command doesn't migrate user private groups.
 Following command is suggested:

 ::